james-priest/100-days-of-code-log-r2/README.md

 [![15-3](assets/images/sm_chap15-3.jpg)](assets/images/full-size/chap15-3.png)

-**Progress:** This lesson starts by describing the performance pitfalls of some of these storage techniques including size limitations and synchronous only blocking operations.
+**Progress:** This lesson starts by describing the performance pitfalls of some of these storage techniques including size limitations and synchronous-only blocking operations.

 It then gets into Google's recommendation for specific storage methods based on browser adoption and performance considerations.
-These are IndexedDB & Cache API used in Service Workers.
+These are IndexedDB & Cache API which are used extensively with Service Workers to provide good *offline first* user experience.

 It describes the inherent limitations of other storage methods.